-For research projects also an interface to the SILAM fire emission product (Sofiev et al. 2009) was available.
-The SILAM fire product (IS4FIRES) has become part of the operational CAMS-GFAS fire data since July 2018 as an additional variable (injection heigth), but is currently not used.
+For research projects also an interface to the SILAM fire emission product [94] was available.
+The SILAM fire product (IS4FIRES) has become part of the operational CAMS-GFAS fire data since July 2018 as an additional variable (injection height), but is currently not used.